 Some message store implementations do not show newly created messages in a folder until a client saves the message changes by using SaveChanges and releases the message objects by using the IUnknown::Release method.
-In addition, some object implementations cannot generate a PR_ENTRYID property for a newly created object until after SaveChanges has been called, and some can do so only after SaveChanges has been called by using KEEP_OPEN_READONLY set in ulFlags.
+In addition, some object implementations cannot generate a PR_ENTRYID property for a newly created object until after SaveChanges has been called, and some can do so only after SaveChanges has been called with KEEP_OPEN_READONLY set in ulFlags .

 If you receive the KEEP_OPEN_READONLY flag, you have the option of leaving the object's access as read/write.
-However, a provider can never leave an object in a read-only state when the KEEP_OPEN_READWRITE flag is passed.
+However, in no case can a provider leave an object in a read-only state when the KEEP_OPEN_READWRITE flag is passed.

 When a client saves multiple attachments to multiple messages, it calls the SaveChanges method for every attachment and every message.
 Often clients will set MAPI_DEFERRED_ERRORS for each of these calls except for the last one.
 You can return errors either with the last call or earlier calls.
 You can even ignore the flag.